 Final tips for wood ash.

-Make sure you do not leave your wood ash out in the rain before using it.
-Wet wood ash is not only difficult to work with but it can cause the potassium to leach out.
+Ensure you do not leave your wood ash out in the rain before using it.
+Wet wood ash is not only difficult to work with, but it can cause the potassium to leach out.

 Also, wear gloves and protective eye gear when handling the ash.
 Working with ash can be very dusty and can easily irritate your lungs and eyes.

-Do you have any tips for what to do with wood ash?
+Do you have any tips on how to wood ash on your homestead?
 If so, please leave a comment below so I can add it to this post!

 I use wood ash in my chicken coop mixed with diatomaceous earth in our chickens dirt bath!
 Love it.
 Helps keeps mites down.
 I will be saving some for the garden now too.
 Thanks!